barbosarwx/dot/README.md

 Use at your own risk :)

-## Installation
+## Symbolic Links

-* Create symbolic links for evertything in your $HOME
+* Lynx files in .config/lynx/
-* Create a symbolic link for k9s skin in .config/k9s/skin.yaml
+* K9s skin in .config/k9s/skin.yaml
+* Evertything else can go in your $HOME

 ## Contents